Alexander McClay Williams: Posthumous overturning

 In 2022, Keller and Lemon presented their research on the Williams case to Delaware County District Attorney Jack Stollsteimer.
 Stollsteimer was receptive and, alongside Keller, arranged for a hearing before Pennsylvania Court of Common Pleas Judge Kevin Kelly, which took place on June 13, 2022.

-At the hearing, Keller and Lemon presented the evidence they had compiled suggesting Williams's innocence.
+At the hearing, Keller and Lemon presented the evidence they had compiled of Williams's possible innocence.
 That same day, following the hearing, Judge Kelly granted a motion to overturn Williams' conviction and death sentence.
 Judge Kelly granted Williams a new trial after finding that Williams's conviction followed "numerous fundamental due process violations."
 Stollsteimer subsequently filed a motion to nolle prosequi, signaling his unwillingness to pursue further action against Williams; a spokesperson for the District Attorney's office explained in a statement that the nolle prosequi motion was "an acknowledgement that the charges against [Williams] should never have been brought."
 The nolle prosequi motion thereby dismissed all charges and effectively exonerated Williams.

 In a separate statement, Stollsteimer said, "Sadly, we cannot undo the past.
 We cannot rewrite history to erase the egregious wrongs of our forebearers.
 However, when, as here, justice can be served by publicly acknowledging such a wrong, we must seize that opportunity."

 Williams' surviving sister, Susie Williams-Carter, told the media, "I am happy.
 I am happy.
 There's no way they can bring him back, but let his name be cleared of all that.
 He did not do it."